 Platforms and devices

-There will be two tiers of Peacock subscriptions.
+There are two tiers of Peacock subscriptions.
 The first one, Peacock Free, will be completely free to access, with ads.
 The other, Peacock Premium, will have more content but will have a price tag for most customers.

-Peacock Free: The free, ad-supported versions of the service will give subscribers over 7,500 hours of programming.
+Peacock Free: The free, ad-supported versions of the service give subscribers over 13,000 hours of programming.
 Current freshmen shows will have their new episodes available to watch the next day after they are broadcast on Peacock.
-This tier will also have complete classic TV series to watch, along with a selection of popular movies The tier will include curated daily news and sports programming including the Olympics, and some Spanish-language content.
-The free tier will give subscribers a few episodes of Peacock original shows to watch.
+This tier will also have complete classic TV series to watch, along with a selection of popular movies.
+The tier will include curated daily news and sports programming including the Olympics, and some Spanish-language content.
+The free tier gives subscribers a few episodes of Peacock original shows to watch.

-Peacock Premium: This tier will have over 15,000 hours of content for subscribers, over double the content compared to Peacock Free.
-Subscribers will get access to all Peacock exclusive shows, along with more sports coverage and next-day access to current seasons of returning broadcast series.
+Peacock Premium: This tier has over 20,000 hours of content for subscribers.
+Subscribers get access to all Peacock exclusive shows, along with more sports coverage and next-day access to current seasons of returning broadcast series.
 Fans of The Tonight Show with Jimmy Fallon, and Late Night with Seth Myers, can watch new episodes of those shows via Peacock at 8 pm ET and 9 pm ET, respectively.
 That’s a few hours before those episodes debut on NBC.

 Android and Android TV users will be able to access the ad-based version of Peacock Premium for free from the launch date of July 15 to October 15.

-What classic TV shows will be on the service?
+What classic TV shows are on the service?

-The new service will also be the home for another highly popular classic workplace sitcom, Parks and Recreation.
+The new service is the home for another highly popular classic workplace sitcom, Parks and Recreation.
 It’s currently available to stream on Netflix, Hulu, and Amazon Prime Video, but all of its episodes will move exclusively to Peacock, starting in October 2020.

-Other classic and more recent TV shows that will be streamed on the service will include:
+Other classic and more recent TV shows that are available on the service include:

 - 30 Rock